jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     b48429454f4c   xrd06-gi0-xrd07-gi2   bridge    local
     84b7ddd7e018   xrd07-gi3             bridge    local
     ```
 Note the docker Network IDs are unique on creation.
 Docker's network/bridge naming logic is such that the actual bridge instance names are not predictable.
-Rather than go through some renaming process the lab setup script calls another small script that resolves the bridge name and writes it to a file that we'll use later for running tcpdump on the virtual links between routers in our topology.
+Rather than go through some renaming process the lab setup script calls another small script 'nets.sh' that resolves the bridge name and writes it to a file that we'll use later for running tcpdump on the virtual links between routers in our topology.

  - The scripts and files reside in the lab 'util' directory:
 ```